 Fred is on a mission to harm Rikki, but soon finds himself to be a target.
 This project was inspired by the soundtrack for Catch Me If You Can.

-This short is the second part of a series of animation I made of a Mechannosaurus that desperately wants to play with its' maker Sam (played by me).
+This short is the second part of a series of animation I made of a Mechannosaurus who desperately wants to play with its' creator Sam (played by me).
 Sam is having none of it.
-I'm responsible for the Illustrating and animating Max.
-Voice-over by Nic L. Kelly.
+I had fun illustrating and animating Max.
+Nic L. Kelly helped out with the voice-over.

 This project was carried out using the rotoscoping technique.
 I had to paint each image frame-by-frame but left in the video because I liked the energy.